 Many people wonder, “Can you fly with oxygen internationally?”
-As long as you are healthy enough to fly and your airline allows the use of an FAA-approved portable oxygen concentrator on board, you can travel wherever you need to go.
+As long as you are healthy enough to fly and your airline allows the use of an FAA-compliant portable oxygen concentrator on board, you can travel wherever you need to go.
 Whether you are visiting one of our continental neighbors, or finally taking your dream trip across the globe, you can enjoy the freedom, independence and mobility of traveling with your portable oxygen concentrator.
 Oxygen therapy does not need to hold you back from traveling abroad.
 If your healthcare providers and travel companies allow your oxygen delivery device on board, you are good to go!

 Stoller, James K. “Patient Education: Supplemental Oxygen on Commercial Airlines (Beyond the Basics).”
 UpToDate, UpToDate Inc., 23 Apr.
 2020, www.uptodate.com/contents/supplemental-oxygen-on-commercial-airlines-beyond-the-basics.

 Dugdale, David C. “Traveling with Breathing Problems: MedlinePlus Medical Encyclopedia.”
 MedlinePlus, U.S. National Library of Medicine, 12 Jan.
 2020, medlineplus.gov/ency/patientinstructions/000066.htm.